Alcohol laws of New York: Ownership restrictions

 New York law requires that every license to sell wine or spirits at retail for off-premises consumption be held by a single individual who lives within a few miles of the store and who holds no other such licenses in the state.
 It was intended to prevent any chain liquor stores from doing business in the state.
 Some proprietors open additional stores in the names of their family members while maintaining complete control over all the stores.
 Collaboration is not only limited to families; for example, Premier Group or Global Group in western New York has three locations, with each individually owned and operated.

 Dry communities

 State law prohibits dry counties.
 Individual cities and towns may choose to be dry.
 In the case of towns, the decision would also be binding on any villages within them.
 Cities and towns may become totally dry, forbidding any on- or off-premises alcohol sales, or partially dry by forbidding one or the other or applying those prohibitions only to beer or to wine and spirits.

-As of 2014, there were seven dry towns in the state, all in lightly populated rural areas upstate:
+As of 2024, there are six dry towns in the state, all in lightly populated rural areas upstate: